rns/kollos-luif-doc/manual.md

 with `params` set to
 the values defined by the semantics of the matched RHS alternative’s symbols.

-[parameter list is under discussion at https://github.com/rns/kollos-luif-doc/issues/26]
+[todo: parameter list is under discussion at https://github.com/rns/kollos-luif-doc/issues/26]

 <a id="context_accessors"></a>
 #### Context Accessors